MariannaCor/MicroRacerMarySal/README.md

 # MicroRacer - Corinaldesi & Fiorilla

-An implementation of a PPO agent capable of running in the MircroRaces environment.
+An implementation of a PPO agent capable of acting in the MircroRaces environment.
 The project was developed for the Machine Learning course of the University of Bologna.

 Link to the MicroRacer environment : https://github.com/asperti/MicroRacer